DevonWay Announces Support for Power Grid Reliability Standard NERC PRC-004-4

 “NERC PRC-004-4 is a great step forward, but it’s not the last one,” said Matt Sacks, DevonWay’s VP of Sales.
 “As the standard evolves to address misoperations with Special Protection Systems and Remedial Action Schemes, as well as require collecting different types of data, the tailorability of our software ensures our customers can seamlessly incorporate the new rules into their implementation.”

-Founded in San Francisco in 2005, DevonWay is a leading provider of Work, Quality, and Safety Management software to global customers in industries as diverse as energy, government, life sciences, engineering, and construction.
-By combining flexibility with ease of use, DevonWay’s browser-based solutions and mobile apps help high-reliability organizations transform, digitize, and continuously improve their operations.
+Founded in San Francisco in 2005, DevonWay is a leading provider of Continuous Improvement and Digital Operations applications to customers across industries as diverse as Energy Generation, Government, and Construction.
+By combining flexibility with enterprise-quality software practices, DevonWay helps high-reliability organizations transform, digitize, and continuously improve their operations.

 Matt Sacks, 415-904-4000